On symplectic fillings of spinal open book decompositions I: Geometric constructions: Introduction

 Special cases of this operation were used in \cite{Wendl:cobordisms} to construct non-exact symplectic cobordisms between pairs of contact $3$-manifolds that do not admit exact ones, e.g.~it showed that all of the known examples of contact $3$-manifolds with finite orders of algebraic torsion (cf.~\cite{LatschevWendl}) are symplectically cobordant to overtwisted ones.
 We will use the general version in this paper to prove the vast majority of cases of Theorem~\ref{thma:main} for which the contact manifold turns out to be non-fillable, a result that can be interpreted as generalizing the local filling obstruction defined as \emph{planar torsion} in \cite{Wendl:openbook2}.
 A slightly different kind of application appears in \cite{LisiWendl:geography}, where spine removal is used to prove that contact $3$-manifolds supported by planar spinal open books satisfy a universal bound on the geography of their symplectic fillings.
 This generalizes a previous result for the case of planar open books due to Plamenevskaya \cite{Plamenevskaya:surgeries} (see also \cite{Kaloti:Stein}).

 In our project we have focused specifically on dimension three, since that is where the strongest results on classification of fillings can be proved, but it should be mentioned that the theory of spinal open books has already had some impact on developments in higher-dimensional contact topology.
 In dimension $2n-1$, it is natural to consider decompositions $M = M\spine \cup M\paper$ where $M\paper$ is a fibration of Liouville domains over a contact manifold and $M\spine$ is a strict contact fibration over a Liouville domain.
 Taking $\DD^2$ and $S^1$ as bases produces the usual notion of open books in arbitrary dimensions, but it is sometimes also useful to allow higher-dimensional bases, e.g.~the first author has observed that Bourgeois's construction \cite{Bourgeois:tori} of contact structures on $M \times \TT^2$ can be understood as an operation replacing $\DD^2$ and $S^1$ with $T^*\TT^2$ and $\TT^3$ as base spaces in a spinal open book (cf.~\cite{LisiMarinkovicNiederkrueger}).
 Working with strictly low-dimensional fibers but higher-dimensional bases, \cite{MassotNiederkruegerWendl} constructed a higher-dimensional version of a spine removal cobordism in order to establish the first examples of higher-dimensional tight contact manifolds that are not symplectically fillable.
-More recently, Moreno \cite{Moreno:thesis} uses high-dimensional spinal open books to construct new examples of contact manifolds with higher-order algebraic torsion, and Acu and Moreno \cite{AcuMoreno:planarity} construct a variant of spine removal surgery to study a higher-dimensional analogue of planar contact manifolds.
+More recently, Moreno \cites{Moreno:thesis,Moreno:algebraicGiroux} and Zhou \cite{Zhou:APT} have used high-dimensional spinal open books to construct new examples of contact manifolds with higher-order algebraic torsion.
+Spinal open books also appeared in work of Acu and Moreno \cite{AcuMoreno:planarity}, which used a variant of spine removal surgery to study a higher-dimensional analogue of planar contact manifolds, and in Zhou's construction \cite{Zhou:infinite} of contact manifolds in arbitrary dimensions admitting infinitely many distinct Weinstein fillings.